 Scotland and Wales held elections for their devolved legislative bodies on Thursday, May 6, 2021.
 An overview of the Additional Member System (AMS) used to choose members of the Scottish Parliament and the Senedd Cymru / Welsh Parliament is presented here.

 The British Broadcasting Corporation has live results of the Scottish Parliament election 2021 and the Welsh Parliament election 2021.
 Countrywide and regional results are available here for the following elections:

-The election statistics presented in this space come from results published by the Electoral Commission, the Scottish Parliament, the National Assembly for Wales and the British Broadcasting Corporation, which has detailed results of Scotland Election 2016 and Wales Election 2016.
+The election statistics presented in this space come from results published by the Electoral Commission, the Scottish Parliament, the National Assembly for Wales and the British Broadcasting Corporation.

 BBC News - Scotland Decides has detailed results of the September 18, 2014 Scottish independence referendum.

 Parliamentary Elections in the United Kingdom: Elections to the House of Commons has U.K. election results for Scotland and Wales, as well as an overview of the British party system.